chocolatey/boxstarter/README.md

 ![Remote Install](Web/Images/result.png)

 **NOTE:** PowerShell Remoting must be enabled on the remote machine.
-Launch a Powershell Console as administrator:
+Launch a PowerShell Console as administrator:

 ```powershell
 Enable-PSRemoting -Force